 The Importance of Keywords

-Keywords form a very firm foundation of success in the digital marketing world.
+Keywords form a very firm foundation of success in the digital marketing world and your four pillars of promotion.
 If you simply write an engaging and informative article for your target audience, you can’t expect it to be discovered organically anymore.
-Keyword optimisation is a key strategy for success.
+Keyword optimisation is a key strategy to make sure that search engines can actually read what you write.

 Once upon a time, the practice of stuffing lots of keywords into your content was sufficient to drive traffic to your website.
-But in 2018, SEO practices have become vastly more sophisticated and there are more advanced techniques required to obtain the desired results.
+By now, SEO practices have become vastly more sophisticated and there are more advanced techniques required to obtain the desired results.

 Keyword optimisation—otherwise known as keyword research—is a crucial component of a content marketing campaign, despite a little touch of controversy surrounding its importance.
 So how important are keywords anyway?